Monday, 16 May 2022

 I realised that when my system collapsed last year, there was something left missing as I started to recover slowly.
 Messages were not being relayed to one of my feet in particular.
 It had all motor movements, but it had lost the memory of what it had to do.
 I devised my own programme of sensitisation of my foot.
 I scratched it, I stroked it, I used soft and rough materials on it.
 I stood on water droplets, stood on different textures.

-We (Carer and me) tried rudimentary movements - high soldier step and push forward.
+We (carer and I) tried rudimentary movements - high soldier step and push forward.
 Each little increment was paid for by exhaustion.

 Now at the end of May, I can make about 3 full steps with the Zimmer and my carer holding the Zimmer tightly.